liming01/spf13-vim-mycfg/README.markdown

 after that git clone this repo, and run shell install.cmd on Windows or install.sh on Mac/Linux.

+This vimrc config include 2 types: simple and complex configs.
+The default is simple config, only some keymap without any plugin;
+while the complex config use a lot of plugins includes spf13.

+Please use command 'vim -u ~/.vimrc.complex' to run vim with the complex config.

 Tag Navigation
 -------------
 - YouCompleteMe: